SkorczanFFF/finder-recruitment-task/README.md

 ## About

 Recruitment task for Finder.
 Built with React, Typescript and CSS.
+Includes responsive layuout.

 ## How to launch